chadbraunduin/hackernews/README.md

 type in the post number to view it in lynx

 type in "c" plus the post number to view the comments for it

+## Credits
+I use the [Unofficial Hacker News API](http://api.ihackernews.com/) developed by [Ronnie Roller](http://ronnieroller.com/) to gather the data.

+I also require the following libraries within the code:

+* asdf
+* drakma
+* cl-json
+* cl-ppcre
+* uffi
+* cl-ncurses

+## Known issues
+Every once in a while the cl-json method that converts the raw data into a CL form blows up.
+The error message returned indicates that there is an invalid character within the data.
+Usually, this issue goes away within a couple of minutes.
+I haven't haven't taken the time to fully investigate it.

 ## TODOS
 * Allow upvoting of posts and comments